canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 ## 1. Reduce the noise

-Our sample test only cares about one object, `IOptions<EmailConfiguration>`.
-All other objects are noise for the purpose of this test.
+Our sample test only cares about one object: `IOptions<EmailConfiguration>`.
+All other objects are noise for our test.
 They don't have anything to do with the scenario under test.

 **Use builder methods to reduce complex setup scenarios.**